N9uyen3n/EVRPTW-DWC/README.md

-# Create a rich, complete README.md for the user's GitHub repo, based on their notebook and prior discussion.

-readme = r"""# EVRPTW-DWC: Electric Vehicle Routing with Time Windows and Dynamic Wireless Charging
+# EVRPTW-DWC: Electric Vehicle Routing with Time Windows and Dynamic Wireless Charging

 > **Status:** Research code accompanying an internship report and a paper submission to **COMOSA 2025** (International Conference on Computation and Optimization).
 > **Notebook:** `EVRPTW_DWC.ipynb` (end-to-end modeling + experiments).